judus/rocket-engine/readme.md

 ### 2. Entity Component System (ECS)

 ECS allows for highly modular game objects, where behavior is defined through components.
 The **EntityManager** manages all entities and their components.
+(Just use ECS, dude!
+It'll fix everything!)

 **Example:**
 ```javascript